modess/modess.github.io/_posts/2015-07-05-ngrok-a-versatile-tool-for-web-developers.md

 ## Ngrok configuration file

-If you do not feel like getting a random subdomain each time you run ngrok, you can register on [ngrok.com](http://www.ngrok.com) to get an auth token.
-Using that, you can add it to the ngrok configuration file and add as many tunnels you'd like with custom subdomains as long as no one else is using them.
+If you do not feel like getting a random subdomain each time you run ngrok, you can register on [ngrok.com](https://ngrok.com/) to get an auth token.
+Using that, you can add it to the ngrok configuration file and add as many tunnels you’d like with custom subdomains as long as no one else is using them.
 You can find where the default location for your configuration file based on your environment [here](https://ngrok.com/docs#default-config-location).

 So now we can set up the auth token in configuration file: